cudemans/airbnb-analysis/README.md

 # Airbnb analysis

 The purpose of this project is to create a pipleline for analysing Airbnb data for any city.
 It provides a backbone for analysis through a series of functions that prepare the data, analyse and visualizse, and clean it for furhter modeling.
+A blog post with full results can be found [here]()

 The project consists of two notebooks: `seattle-analysis.ipynb` and `boston-analysis.ipynb`.
 Each notebook analyses the data from the respective cities.